The Ultimate Guide to Backpacking Isle Royale (in Lake Superior)

 Honestly, there is no better way to soak in the pristine wilderness of Isle Royale than a backpacking trip!
 Backpacking Isle Royale guarantees gorgeous lake sunrises and sunsets, plants of prehistoric size, and miles of trails lined with sun-ripened blueberries, strawberries, and thimbleberries (perfect for morale boosts on long days)!

-Because Isle Royale is the least visited park of all the American National Parks, the wildlife abounds.
+Because Isle Royale is the least visited park of all the national parks in the US, the wildlife abounds.
 Backpacking Isle Royale offers exciting wildlife viewing for animals like moose, loons, and otters.
 Isle Royale backpackers may hold out hope to see wolves, however these animals are extremely rare to actually spot (you might find some wolf prints in the sand though).

 Other than being a bit of a challenge to plan, backpacking Isle Royale is really a great option for beginner backpackers.
 Kellie jokes that it was her most luxurious backpacking trip ever – “A seven day backpacking trip where I had to dig zero catholes!”